boltdesignsystem/bolt/packages/components/bolt-nav-priority/TESTING.md

 ## Background: medium breakpoint
 1. Given I am viewing the URL /pattern-lab/?p=components-navbar-docs
-1. And the viewer is between the medium and large breakpoints (800px - 1000px)
+1. And the viewer is between the medium and large breakpoints (~800px to ~1000px)

 ### Scenario: medium initial state
 1. Then I should should see at least one nav link